kiwicom/js-iam-middleware/README.md

 ### IAP token generation

-For local development it is useful to be able to gnerate a refresh_token.
+For local development it is useful to be able to generate a refresh_token.
 This library supplies a script for doing this.

 #### Pre-requisites